The DITA specification uses specific notation and terms to define the components of the DITA standard.

 - structural module

-- A structural module that defines a single top-level topic type.
+- A vocabulary module that defines a top-level map type or topic type.

 - vocabulary module